jandecaluwe/urubu/doc/faq/tags.md

 It is the existence of the `tag.html` layout that triggers the generation of tag-related content.
-For example, if you have used tags `bar` and `foo` in the project, you will see that the `_build_` folder contains `tag/bar/index.html` and `tag/foo/index.html`.
+For example, if you have used tags `bar` and `foo` in the project, you will see that the `_build` folder contains `tag/bar/index.html` and `tag/foo/index.html`.
 Those index files use the `tag.html` layout to show the content related to a tag.

-Presumably, there is already a general `index.html` layout to list content in a folder.
+Presumably, there is already a general `index.html` layout to show content in a folder.
 An initial `tag.html` layout can then be a one-liner by using template inheritance, like so: